-Bad: Doesn't have the character of the previous ST. Despite 'symposer', engine may be too quiet for some hot hatch fans.
-Excessive ESC interference on the launch test.
+Bad: Despite 'symposer', engine may be too quiet for some hot hatch fans.
+Engine can develop a wiring problem.

 Good: Good to drive and comfortable.
 Versatile with foldaway seats.
 Generally good quality.
 Diesel automatic option.
 Plenty of room in all back seats.